medcomdk/dk-ehmi-eer/input/pagecontent/index.md

 **Other MCSD Profiles**

-Other profiles like
+Other profiles like the following will be considered supported in the coming versions of EER.

-- 2. Facility
+  2. Facility
-- 3. Location
+  3. Location
-- 4. Jurisdiction
+  4. Jurisdiction
-- 5. Practitioner
+  5. Practitioner
-- 6. Healthcare Service
+  6. Healthcare Service
-- 8. OrganizationAffiliation
+  8. OrganizationAffiliation

-will be considered supported in the coming versions of EER.

 ## EER actors and transactions